 a.
 In addition to the penalties authorized by subsection M.1., a violation which is intentional, or occurs through gross negligence, shall be subject to the following provisions:

 i.
-No permit, administrative approval, or land use application relating to the real property which is the subject of the alleged violation shall be issued under Title 15 of the Cheyenne City Code for any alteration or new construction affecting such property for a period of five (5) years, or if ownership changes, following the last date of the violation, other than permits necessary to correct the violation.
+No permit, administrative approval, or land use application relating to the real property, or the entity owning the property, which is the subject of the alleged violation shall be issued under Title 15 of the Cheyenne city code for any alteration or new construction affecting such property for a period of five (5) years, or if ownership changes, following the last date of the violation, other than permits necessary to correct the violation.
 However, upon presentation of evidence satisfactory to the CHPB that the violation has been corrected, any remaining portion of the five (5) year prohibition on issuance of a permit may be waived.

 3. Enforcement.
-If the owner refuses or fails to commence, diligently pursue, and complete the necessary repairs within the time period as specified in the final notice or final order, the city is hereby authorized to have performed and to complete the necessary remedial work to prevent further demolition by neglect and to defray the cost thereof as provided herein.
+If the owner refuses or fails to commence, diligently pursue, and complete the necessary repairs within the time period as specified in the final notice or final order, the city is hereby authorized to have performed and to complete the necessary remedial work to prevent further deterioration and to defray the cost thereof as provided herein.

 4. Expenditures for Repair Work.
 The city may elect to pay for the repair work and charge to the owner of such qualifying building the expenses incurred in doing such work or having such work done.
 If such work is performed at the expense of the city, such expenses shall be assessed as a lien on the real estate, lot, or lots improved by the qualifying building where the expense incurred.
 Subject to compliance with applicable law, the city and its authorized assistants, employees, agents, or other representatives are hereby expressly authorized to enter upon private property at all reasonable hours for the purpose of completing repairs necessary for the repair of a qualifying building.
 The Planning and Development Department shall have the authority to issue all orders necessary to enforce this provision.